Brave is a web browser based on the Chromium web-engine influenced by Google

 Brave is an ‘advertising company’

-The browser is used as a gateway drug to push their BAT crypto token.
-Brave Rewards is a way to earn their own BAT crypto by watching ads pushed to you via the browser.
-By default they take a 30% cut of the money earned by the ads you watch.
-They whitelist their own ads - in their default adblocker.
+The browser is used as a gateway drug to push their BAT crypto-altcoin.
+Brave Rewards is a way to earn BAT: by consuming ads pushed to you directly via the Brave browser.
+By default they take: a 30% cut of the money earned by the ads.
+They whitelist their own ads in the built-in Brave ad-blocker.

 Ever since the first launch, the browser nudges you to sign up for their ‘Rewards Program’

-Just look at the number of affiliates, tooltips for BAT and other annoying features on the homepage.
-The average user probably doesn’t turn off all these features, so if you ever have to install Brave for someone like your grandma, checkout my video on how to disable all this bloat.
+Just look at the number of affiliate integrations, tooltips for BAT and other annoying features on the homepage.
+The average user probably doesn’t have time to turn off all these features, so if you ever have to install Brave for someone like your grandma, checkout my video on how to disable all this bloat.

 The user does not have any way of choosing how much to give the Brave team.
 I can not choose 10% or 0% it is locked to 30%, they take a cut for every single ad I see.
-This is opt-in, but obviously you can deduct they ‘want you to say yes’ and keep nagging you.
+Using Brave Rewards is obviously opt-in; but they ‘want you to say yes’ and keep nagging you.

 But Brave fights against Goolag

-Brave, unlike Firefox blocks Google’s, Facebook’s and other major advertising networks, this is a big brain move & allows them to promote their own BAT ads without worrying about other competing ad networks.
-I don’t know if this is ethical or not, but it’s better than Firefox which just serves as a puppet for Google.
+Brave, unlike Firefox blocks Google’s, Facebook’s and other major advertising networks, this is a big brain move & allows them to promote their own BAT ads without worrying about other competing ad-networks.
+I don’t know if this is ethical; but it’s better than Firefox which just serves as a puppet for Google.

-Again, when you have a paying customer (the advertiser) - making a privacy-first browser isn’t your main goal, it’s a side effect of what they truly want to achieve. i.e. push BAT to more users and block competing ad-networks.
+When you have a paying customer (the advertiser) — making a privacy-first browser isn’t your main goal, it’s a side effect of what they truly want to achieve. i.e. push BAT to more users and block competing ad-networks.
 (Google’s/Facebook’s/Microsoft’s)

 These slides are from their website and just look at the contrast between the homepage for normal users and the ad-investors page 👀